Early Life and Education of Donald Trump: A Complete Timeline

 1995: Default on Bank Loans and Seizure of Properties

-In 1995, Donald Trump defaulted on over $3 billion of bank loans, leading to the seizure of the Plaza Hotel and other properties.
+In 1995, Donald Trump defaulted on over $3 billion of bank loans, and the lenders seized the Plaza Hotel and most of his other properties.

 In 1995, Donald Trump founded Trump Hotels & Casino Resorts (THCR), which assumed ownership of the Trump Plaza.

-In 1996, Donald Trump acquired and renovated the skyscraper at 40 Wall Street, later rebranded as the Trump Building.
+In 1996, Donald Trump acquired and renovated the mostly vacant 71-story skyscraper at 40 Wall Street, later rebranded as the Trump Building.

 1996: Purchase of Miss Universe Pageants